 Much as in a Tyler Perry movie where no character is ever forced to make a truly difficult decision and the audience need not ever ponder where they should stand, Let Him Go is almost entirely without nuance or subtext.
 When Lorna gets a new husband, we don’t like him already for taking away Margaret’s grandson.
 Before we can even process that, he’s also revealed to be a wife-beating child abuser, thereby absolving us of any empathy or uncertainty whatsoever.
 Well shucks, it sure is nice not to have to think!

 At Margaret’s behest (she’s the stubborn one, you see) she and George eventually set out after Lorna and Donnie, who have mysteriously packed up and left town one night.
 George, a retired lawman, eventually tracks them to North Dakota, where they’ve gone to live with Donnie’s family, the Weboys, who are, according to the locals, not to be trifled with.
-But trifle they do, and George and Margaret eventually meet Blanche and Bill Weboy (Leslie Manville and Jeffrey Donovan) who immediately announce themselves as EVIL with shark-toothed smiles and lengthy Bond-villain monologues.
-It must be so disconcerting to meet someone who immediately starts vamping around the kitchen spilling whiskey and delivering their entire life story, can’t say it’s ever happened to me.
-The Blackledges, meanwhile, can’t even feign politeness.
-Which seems like both a strategic error on their part and not that interesting for us to watch.
+But trifle they do, and George and Margaret eventually meet Blanche and Bill Weboy (Leslie Manville and Jeffrey Donovan) who immediately announce themselves as EVIL, with shark-toothed smiles and lengthy Bond-villain-esque monologues.
+I thought I caught a “we’re not so different, you and I” in there but I can’t be sure.
+It must be so disconcerting to meet someone who immediately starts vamping around the kitchen spilling whiskey and delivering their entire life story.
+I can’t say it’s ever happened to me.
+The Blackledges, meanwhile, don’t even feign politeness, which seems like both a strategic error on their part and not that interesting for us to watch.

 White hats and black hats work better in a shoot-em-up.
 Let Him Go instead requires us to sit through less than believable conversation.
 It eventually gets to the shooting (and worse), but by then we’ve sort of lost interest.
 It’s a shame, because Kevin Costner and Diane Lane do look great as a cowboy couple, our idealized rural mom and dad.
 Turns out Let Him Go is better as a catalogue than it is a movie.